 Phi Yen Temple’s History

-In 1783, After failing Tay Son Force, Nguyen Anh moved everywhere to avoid the follow of Tay Son Force, final he with one hundreds family moved to Con Dao Island.
+In 1783, After failing Tay Son Force, Nguyen Anh moved everywhere to avoid the follow of Tay Son Force, finally he with one hundred family moved to Con Dao Island.
 He built three villages: An Hai, An Hoi and Co Ong and these names remain until today.

-Because he continually failed, he brought the Prince Hoang Tu Cai (or another name Hoi An) with Mr Ba Da Loc to France to be hostage for receiving the support from France.
+Because he continually failed, he brought Prince Hoang Tu Cai & nbsp; (or another name Hoi An) with Mr Ba Da Loc to France to be held hostage for receiving the support from France.
 Mrs Phi Yen recommended Lord Nguyen Anh that fight against Tay Son Reign is civil war.
-She thought he should not ask the help from foreign.
-If he won Tay Son Reign, there was no happy but also had more complex.
+She thought he should not ask for help from foreign.
+If he had won against Tay Son Reign, there would have been no happiness but also more complex.

-Just few words recommended him, Lord Nguyen Anh angry and thought Mrs Phi Yen had hidden thought with Tay Son Reign.
-And if there were no helpful words from courtiers, she was command beheading.
+Just a few words recommended him, Lord Nguyen Anh became angry and thought Mrs Phi Yen had hidden thoughts with Tay Son Reign.
+And if there were no helpful words from courtiers, she was beheaded.
 However, Lord Nguyen Anh still commanded her to imprison her in a rock cave on a deserted island located southwest of the archipelago here (present is Hon Ba Island).

 The Legend of Mrs Phi Yen

-As the legend, Mrs Phi Yen received the save from two intelligent and faithful animals called white monkey and black tiger.
-They brought her to Co Ong village where has the tomb of Hoian Prince.
-The villagers knew her information and built her a nearby house for the most advantage to visit her son’s tomb.
+As the legend goes, Mrs Phi Yen received the save from two intelligent and faithful animals called white monkey and black tiger.
+They brought her to Co Ong village where the tomb of Hoian Prince.
+The villagers knew her information and built her a nearby house for the best advantage to visit her son’s tomb.

 On October, 1785 as lunar calendar, An Hai village where has An Son Mieu temple organizes a festival.
-They welcomed Mrs Phi Yen to attend the festival for getting the solemnly.
-At that night and at An Hai village, she was groped by a man named Bien Thi (a butcher) in her room.
+They welcomed Mrs Phi Yen to attend the festival to celebrate.
+That night at An Hai village, she was groped by a man named Bien Thi (a butcher) in her room.
 However, he could hold her hand, she was able to summon the villagers to arrest and wait for trial.
 That same night, Mrs. Phi Yen risked suicide to gain her full reputation.

 Death anniversary Mrs Phi Yen

-With the villagers, this temple is very sacred and connect with the sad story of this talent.
+With the villagers, this temple is very sacred and connected with the sad story of this talent.
 Especially virtue and patriotism woman.

 How to reach the temple?

-From the town centre, visitor travel along Nguyen Hue street, reach the fork and turn the right.
+From the town centre, visitors travel along Nguyen Hue street, reach the fork and turn right.
 And then you travel along An Hai Lake around 800m, you will reach Mrs Phi Yen Temple.